tweag/nickel/doc/manual/tuto.md

 the shape of this data, we need to think about the type needed for each attribute.

-For example, the field `name` is a string, which translates to `Str` in Nickel.
-Meanwhile, `ssh-keys` must allow multiple keys, so this is a list of strings, written as `Array Str` in Nickel.
+For example, the field `name` is a string, which translates to `String` in Nickel.
+Meanwhile, `ssh-keys` must allow multiple keys, so this is a list of strings, written as `Array String` in Nickel.
 The field `is-admin` is a boolean, written as `Bool`.
-Finally, `extra-groups` is a list of group names, so we need `Array Str`, the same type used for `ssh-keys`.
+Finally, `extra-groups` is a list of group names, so we need `Array String`, the same type used for `ssh-keys`.

 We can also mark fields as `optional` so you won't have to explicitly write them if they don't have any value.
 In the example,`extra-groups`